docker/docs/ee/supported-platforms.md

 > Note
 >
-> Starting with Docker Enterprise 2.1, Docker Enterprise - Basic, Docker Enterprise - Standard,
+> Starting with Docker Enterprise 2.1, Docker Enterprise --- Basic, Docker Enterprise --- Standard,
-> and Docker Enterprise - Advanced are all now called Docker Enterprise.
+> and Docker Enterprise --- Advanced are all now called Docker Enterprise.

 ### Docker Enterprise

-With Docker Enterprise, you can deploy Docker Engine - Enterprise to manage your container workloads in a flexible way.
-You can manage workloads on Windows, Linux, on-premise or on the cloud.
+With Docker Enterprise, you can deploy Docker Engine --- Enterprise to manage your container workloads in a flexible way.
+You can manage workloads on Windows, Linux, on site, or on the cloud.

 Docker Enterprise has private image management, integrated image signing policies, and cluster management with support for Kubernetes and Swarm orchestrators.
 It allows you to implement